oscar-system/GAP.jl/etc/README.md

 make the release automatically.

+## Updating `GAP_jll` resp. `GAP_lib_jll`

+To do this, open a pull request for <https://github.com/JuliaPackaging/Yggdrasil>.
+The files to edit there are in `G/GAP` (produces a JLL with compiled code for the GAP kernel) and `G/GAP_lib` (produces a JLL with the GAP library code, no binaries).
+Usually, those two JLLs should be updated simultaneously; but if one knows that only the kernel resp. only the GAP library, one can also deviate from this.

-## Using GAP.jl with a different version of GAP than what GAP_jll provides
+## Using GAP.jl with a different version of GAP than what `GAP_jll` provides

 This can be useful for various reasons e.g.,